 Articles in scholarly journals are how researchers communicate their research findings.
 These articles are usually peer-reviewed--reviewed by other scholars in the field--to ensure accuracy and reliability.
 They are also the most up-to-date information on nursing-related topics.

 The UA Libraries license hundreds of general and specialized databases that can help you find scholarly articles and clinical information.
+On the databases page, use the settings in the upper right hand corner to view Health Science databases only.
 The major databases you will use include PubMed and CINAHL.

 Contact Maribeth for help using these databases or when you have questions about finding articles in their full text form.